Clear the Clutter, Embrace Peace: 9 Strategies for a Happier Home

 What is the 5 year rule for decluttering?

 The five-year decluttering rule says that if you haven’t used an item in five years, you probably don’t need to keep it in your home.
+This method is designed for people who may struggle with letting go of long-unused items, but still need a guideline to make decluttering decisions.

 What is the 333 method of decluttering?

-Choose 33 items (or less) including clothes, shoes, jewelry and accessories.
-Pack up and hide everything else and then you don’t have to think about shopping or what to wear for the next three months.
+Choose 33 items (or less) including clothes, shoes, jewelry, and accessories.
+Pack up and hide everything else, and then you don’t have to think about shopping or what to wear for the next three months.

 What is the 80 20 rule for clutter?